Find Affordable College Courses

 San Marcos, TX

-You’ll be in good company if you decide to attend Texas State University.
-It ranked #4 on our 2023 Best Value General Agriculture Master’s Degree Schools in Texas list.
-Located in the city of San Marcos, Texas State is a public college with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend Texas State University.
+The school came in at #4 on this year’s Best Value General Agriculture Master’s Degree Schools in Texas list.
+Located in the small city of San Marcos, Texas State is a public school with a fairly large student population.

 #5